awsdocs/aws-control-tower-guide/doc_source/ec2-rules.md

     check_security_group(%ec2_security_groups.Properties)
         <<
-        [CT.EC2.PR.3]: Require an Amazon EC2 security group to allow incoming traffic on authorized ports only
+        [CT.EC2.PR.3]: Require that any Amazon EC2 security group rule does not use the source IP range 0.0.0.0/0 or ::/0 for ports other than 80 and 443
-        [FIX]: Ensure that security groups with ingress rules that allow TCP or UDP traffic from '0.0.0.0/0' or ' only allow traffic from ports 80 or 443.
+        [FIX]: Ensure that security groups with ingress rules that allow TCP or UDP traffic from '0.0.0.0/0' or '::/0' only allow traffic to ports 80 or 443.
+The use of managed prefix lists is not supported.
         >>
 }